mukkelian/Ether/README.md

 Contact me if somebody face problem in understanding the input files.

-Mukesh Kumar Sharma
+#Mukesh Kumar Sharma
-email ID:: msharma1@ph.iitr.ac.in
+#email ID:: msharma1@ph.iitr.ac.in

-If you find this code helpful in your research work please cite this code.
+#If you find this code helpful in your research work kindly cite this code.
 New collaborations will be welcomed.

 # 4. Output section
 Along with all data files, there are two directories (_data, _spin) which will be generated during execution.